 \subsection{Algebras arising from surfaces with orbifold points of order 2}

 Triangulations of surfaces lead to gentle algebras, which are a special case of string algebras.
-In the work of Geuenich-Labardini \cite{GeuenichLabardini1}, one also allows orbifold points of order 2, and this leads to new algebras involving field extensions.
+In the work of Geuenich and Labardini \cite{GeuenichLabardini1}, orbifold points of order 2 are also allowed, and this leads to new algebras involving field extensions.

 For example if the relevant field extension is $\C/\R$ and the triangulation includes a triangle which contains two orbifold points, as in \cite[Definition 5.2(2)]{GeuenichLabardini1}, the building block for the algebra is given by a species with potential, but it is isomorphic to the clannish $\R$-algebra given by the quiver